 At WP there is lunchtime provision for SEND children who find the busy playground difficult to manage.
 This provision has a high staffing ratio.

-We offer mentoring, counselling and play therapy to pupils with specific social, mental or emotional health difficulties.
-We employ an Educational Psychologist to deliver Cognitive Behaviour Therapy (CBT).
 Both schools have private speech and language therapists.
 WP also has NHS speech therapists.

 At WP you should contact Miss Sam Carney (Yrs.
 Nursery-6) and Mrs Anita Heer (ESC pupils).
 At WCP you should contact Mrs Lyn Corden (Yrs.
 Nursery-6) and they will answer any questions you have regarding your child’s learning and progress.

 Both schools will make every effort to supply any equipment a child may need in school.
 E.g. pencil grips, sit fit cushions, sloping writing boards etc. Outside agencies will provide other equipment such as wheelchairs, standing frames etc.

 In consultation with parents, new targets are set to update the pupil’s learning plan (PLP).
 A copy of this is given to parents at parent evening and these targets are discussed.
 Where a pupil’s provision is recorded on a My Support Plan, parents will be invited in three times per year to review the provision.
 At WP we have introduced a “My name is...” record of provision which will be shared with parents when the provision needs to be reviewed.

 Reports are sent out three times a year.

 The school will provide information about parent courses which may support their child’s learning/behaviour at home.